SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

   I-D.ietf-avtcore-rtp-vvc:
   I-D.engelbart-rtp-over-quic:
+  I-D.huitema-quic-ts:
   RFC4145:

 --- abstract

 This document describes these new SDP "proto" attribute values: "QUIC", "QUIC/RTP/SAVP", "QUIC/RTP/AVPF", and "QUIC/RTP/SAVPF", and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.

-These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications that commonly use SDP as a session signaling protocol to set up RTP connections with UDP as its underlying transport protocol, such as SIP and WebRTC.
+These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP and WebRTC that commonly use SDP as a session signaling protocol to set up RTP connections.

 --- middle